nathanaday/SatellitePrediction/README.md

 https://github.com/nathanaday/SatellitePrediction/

 ### DESCRIPTION
-Generate upcoming satellite viewing opportunities at the user's location, with output observations in both a sqlite3 database and a .csv file.
+Generates upcoming satellite viewing opportunities at the user's location, with output observations in both a sqlite3 database and a .csv file.
 This program was created using Python 3.9

 ### USE